0Hughman0/WorkCycler/README.md

 * Set how long you want to be working in total at the top
 * Set how long you want your segments of working time to be on the left
-* Then how long you want your resting periods to be on the right
+* Set how long you want your resting periods to be on the right
 * Check the box if you want each cycle to automatically loop round
 * Press start!

-An alarm tone will sound when it's time to rest, and a different alarm will sound when it's time to get back to work.
+Differing pop-ups and alarms will sound when it's time to stop and start working.

 # Installation: